 Meet the Sheffield Scientists behind the Desert Garden appeal

-Meet one of the project founders, Professor Duncan Cameron, Director of The Sheffield Institute for Sustainable Food, and Soil Microbiologist.
-He explains how he became involved in the project.
+Here, Professor Duncan Cameron, a soil microbiologist in the Department of Animal and Plant Sciences, explains how he became involved in the project.

 How did you get involved in science and the Desert Garden project at the University?